Resources and Opportunities

 Given the 12 to 18-month timeframe, the use of secondary data sources is encouraged.
 However, research projects that require limited primary data collection will be considered.

 There is a two-stage application process.
-In the first stage, those interested in being a research mentee or mentor should fill in the relevant application form at the bottom of this webpage.
-This information will be used to screen applications against the criteria listed above and to identify appropriate mentor-mentee matches.
-The deadline for Stage 1 applications is February 17, 2025.
+In the first stage, those interested in being a research mentee or mentor fill in an application form via this webpage when the call for new applications is issued.
+This information is used to screen applications against the criteria listed above and to identify appropriate mentor-mentee matches.

 Where an appropriate mentor-mentee match of eligible applicants is identified, the pair will be requested to work together to develop a brief research proposal and work plan for the Fellowship within 4-6 weeks of being paired.